mattwamoto/Afiax-Employee-handbook/benefits/taking_holiday.md

 It is important that you and your colleagues feel that holiday is highly available.
 That holiday is an easily accessible commodity that enables everyone to get the necessary rest that they need.

-Made Tech will support holiday requests that are up to 4 consecutive weeks, if you wish to take longer than this the additional time may be unpaid.
+Afiax Connected Healthcare will support holiday requests that are up to 4 consecutive weeks, if you wish to take longer than this the additional time may be unpaid.
 Please see our [Flexible Working](flexible_working.md) as the alternative to Flexible Holiday in those situations.

 ## How long are you taking?